HuiShiSerenaShi/rpc_project_HuiShi/README.md

 The launch file does everything the standalone case does, with the addition of launching an rqt-gui interface.
-In this case user interaction is achieved by direct manipulation of the joints of the robot, without the use of MoveIt's planning interface.
+In this case user interaction is achieved by direct manipulation of the joints of the robot, with the use of a set of sliders.

 ### Terminating the execution